-The European Union still does not have a concrete policy for sustainable consumption but approaches the subject from two spheres: consumption and sustainable development.
-Both policies are complementary and have been the driving force for the development of many of the regional initiatives regarding sustainable consumption such as the initiatives of the environmental ministries of the member states like 'Green homes' by the Spanish Ministry of the Environment or 'ecocitizenship' by the French Ministry of Ecology and Sustainable Development.
+As we pointed out in the 2007 report (Ecología y Desarrollo, 2007), the European Union still does not have a concrete policy for sustainable consumption but approaches the subject of sustainable consumption from two spheres: consumption and sustainable development.
+Both policies are complementary and have been the driving force for the development of many of the regional initiatives regarding sustainable consumption such as the initiatives of the environmental ministries of the member states like "Green homes" from the Spanish Ministry of the Environment10 or "ecocitizenship" from the French Ministry of Ecology and Sustainable Development11.

-Sustainable consumption, at the moment, forms part of the sustainable development strategy approved in June 2001 by the Gotëburg European Council although the publication of a specific EU strategy for sustainable consumption is expected shortly.
+Sustainable consumption, at the moment, forms a part of the sustainable development strategy passed in June 2001 by the Gotëburg European Council12 although the publication of a specific EU strategy for sustainable consumption is expected shortly as it appears it is already being prepared13.